ARM-software/arm-systemready/ES/README.md

   Contains bootable applications and test suites.
 (Approximate size: 400 MB)

+## Verification

+Note: UEFI EDK2 setting for "Console Preference": The default is "Graphical".
+When that is selected, Linux output will go only to the graphical console (HDMI monitor).
+In order to force serial console output, you need to change the "Console Preference" to "Serial".

 ### Verification of the ES Image on Qemu
 Command to boot with qemu :
     sudo qemu-system-aarch64 -nographic -cpu cortex-a53 -M virt -m 1024 -bios (**path to QEMU_EFI**)/qemu-efi/QEMU_EFI.fd -drive if=virtio,format=raw,file=(**path to image**)/es_acs_live_image.img